emirroner/FTiler/README.md

 # FTiler
-simple and fast tilemap library for SFML
+Simple and Fast Tilemap Library for SFML

 **CODING**